argonne-lcf/inference-endpoints/README.md

    - A node must first be acquired and the model loaded into memory

 2. **Cluster Resource Constraints**
-   - These endpoints run on a High-Performance Computing (HPC) cluster
+   - These endpoints run on a High-Performance Computing (HPC) cluster as PBS jobs
    - The cluster is used for multiple tasks beyond inference
    - During high-demand periods, your job might be queued
    - You may need to wait until computational resources become available

+3. **Job and model running status**
+   - To view currently running jobs along with the models served on the cluster you can run `curl -X GET "https://data-portal-dev.cels.anl.gov/resource_server/sophia/jobs" -H "Authorization: Bearer ${access_token}"`.
+See [Authentication](#authentication) for `access_token`

 > **🚧 Future Improvements:**
-> The team is actively working on implementing a node reservation system to mitigate wait times and improve user experience.
+> * The team is actively working on implementing a node reservation system to mitigate wait times and improve user experience.
+> * If you’re interested in extended model runtimes, reservations, or private model deployments, please get in touch with us.

 ### Cluster-Specific Details